B2C SaaS

 (Old) Home Page

-The home page experience lacked inspiration and relied solely on basic activity categories and age filters to find activities, which placed the full burden of discovery on user efforts.
+The home page experience lacked inspiration and relied on basic categorisation to find relevant activities, which placed the full burden of discovery on user efforts.
 For parents who are unsure of which activity to book, this experience failed to set intent or highlight value, resulting in missed opportunities to guide users into relevant journeys.

 High user effort, low value

-Weak Visual hierarchy
+Weak visual hierarchy

 (Old) Discover Page